MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_setdisplayprivatedriverformat.md

 ## -returns

 <i>DxgkDdiSetDisplayPrivateDriverFormat</i> returns STATUS_SUCCESS if it succeeds; otherwise, it returns STATUS_UNSUCCESSFUL to indicate that the driver could not change the private-format attribute of the given video present source.

 ## -remarks

 The DirectX graphics kernel subsystem calls the display miniport driver's <i>DxgkDdiSetDisplayPrivateDriverFormat</i> function after the user-mode display driver calls the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setdisplayprivatedriverformatcb.md">pfnSetDisplayPrivateDriverFormatCb</a> callback function.
 For example, the user-mode display driver might call <b>pfnSetDisplayPrivateDriverFormatCb</b> to change the swizzling format of the video present source when a full-screen flipping change is created.
 The DirectX graphics kernel subsystem then calls the display miniport driver's <i>DxgkDdiSetDisplayPrivateDriverFormat</i> to change the private-driver format of the video present source.
 This allows for the primary allocation to be displayed on the video present source without a need for translation of the primary surface.

 <div class="alert"><b>Note</b>  <i>DxgkDdiSetDisplayPrivateDriverFormat</i> does not apply the private-driver format that the <b>PrivateDriverFormatAttribute</b> member of the <a href="..\d3dkmddi\ns-d3dkmddi-_dxgkarg_setdisplayprivatedriverformat.md">DXGKARG_SETDISPLAYPRIVATEDRIVERFORMAT</a> structure that is pointed to by <i>pSetDisplayPrivateDriverFormat</i> specifies to any allocation. <i>DxgkDdiSetDisplayPrivateDriverFormat</i> applies the private-driver format directly to the video present source.
-For example, <i>DxgkDdiSetDisplayPrivateDriverFormat</i> might reprogram the DAC registers to scan from a different swizzling format. </div><div> </div><i>DxgkDdiSetDisplayPrivateDriverFormat</i> should be made pageable.
+For example, <i>DxgkDdiSetDisplayPrivateDriverFormat</i> might reprogram the DAC registers to scan from a different swizzling format. </div>
+<div> </div>
+<i>DxgkDdiSetDisplayPrivateDriverFormat</i> should be made pageable.

 ## -see-also

+<a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setdisplayprivatedriverformatcb.md">pfnSetDisplayPrivateDriverFormatCb</a>

 <a href="..\d3dkmddi\ns-d3dkmddi-_dxgkarg_setdisplayprivatedriverformat.md">DXGKARG_SETDISPLAYPRIVATEDRIVERFORMAT</a>

-<a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setdisplayprivatedriverformatcb.md">pfnSetDisplayPrivateDriverFormatCb</a>

-<a href="mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback [display\display]:%20DXGKDDI_SETDISPLAYPRIVATEDRIVERFORMAT callback function%20 RELEASE:%20(12/29/2017)&amp;body=%0A%0APRIVACY STATEMENT%0A%0AWe use your feedback to improve the documentation.
+<a href="mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback [display\display]:%20DXGKDDI_SETDISPLAYPRIVATEDRIVERFORMAT callback function%20 RELEASE:%20(2/20/2018)&amp;body=%0A%0APRIVACY STATEMENT%0A%0AWe use your feedback to improve the documentation.
 We don't use your email address for any other purpose, and we'll remove your email address from our system after the issue that you're reporting is fixed.
 While we're working to fix this issue, we might send you an email message to ask for more info.
 Later, we might also send you an email message to let you know that we've addressed your feedback.%0A%0AFor more info about Microsoft's privacy policy, see http://privacy.microsoft.com/en-us/default.aspx." title="Send comments about this topic to Microsoft">Send comments about this topic to Microsoft</a>